ChinmayMittal/IITD-CSE/Opportunites/Women-STEM/README.md

 - Timeline: February

 ### 10. American Express Makeathon
-- The 2023 American Express Makeathon was for women in tech and offered cash prizes and internships.
+- The American Express Makeathon is for women in tech and offers cash prizes and internships.
 - Eligibility: Women Students pursuing any technical degree from a recognized engineering college in India currently in second or third year.
 - Recruitment Process: Registration followed by Ideation and presentation of proposed solution.
 - Timeline: April-May